Christmas Movies That Schooled Us on Recruitment

 Viewers of a more sensitive nature may take offence at Bad Santa’s choice language, crass humour, and outright subversion of moral decency.
 Others may think it’s a welcome tonic to the saccharine sentimentality found in your typical Christmas movie!
 Whichever camp you fall into, you should know that at the heart of Bad Santa, lies a very important recruitment lesson.

-Before accepting a candidate, recruiters should run a thorough background check.
+It's not just Financial Services recruitment agencies that can benefit from running a thorough background check.
 In Bad Santa, ignorance of this golden rule allowed two career criminals to run their crooked Christmas scam, unchallenged for a number of years.

 Willie.T.Stokes is a convicted conman, alcoholic, and a serial womaniser, who each year finds employment as a shopping mall Santa … and then, with the help of his friend Marcus, loots the stores when the doors close on Christmas Eve.